PandersPanda/mol3022_project/README.md

 pip install matplotlib
 ```

-This should be all the prerequities for the backend.
+This should be all the prerequisites for the backend.

 ### Frontend setup